-My name is Mickey Grebe and I'm a pet photographer, dog lover, and former Texas A&M student located in Houston, Texas.
-I grew up in the best state in the USA and continue to do what I love here.
+My name is Mickey Grebe and I'm a pet/landscape photographer, dog lover, and former Texas A&M student located in Houston, Texas.

 My love for dogs goes back to my childhood and my first dog, Daisy.
 Daisy was an English Bulldog who taught me what it's like to love unconditionally and how incredibly influential a dog can be.
 Ever since Daisy, I have had an undeniable love for all dogs and a passion for all animals furry, scaly, and feathered.
 Now, I have a Dalmatian named Louie who is my animal sidekick and best friend.
 Louie has taught me to be more responsible and more active in my life, and for that I am incredibly thankful (except the time he decided he wanted to run a marathon).